 Kids in foster care are not the government's kids, they are God's kids and therefore the Church's responsibility.
 In response, many families choose to submit to the laborious and often painstaking process of becoming licensed foster homes so that abused, neglected and marginalized kids can have a safe, nurturing and Jesus-centered place to find refuge and be loved.
 The work these families do is full of unbelievable difficulties and unspeakable joys.
 On a daily basis they carry both the weight of brokenness and the hope of redemption on their shoulders and in their hearts.
 They live, breath, cry and walk out the Gospel in the vulnerable lives of these young kids while exposing their marriages, their children and their community of friends to a warfare unlike any other.
 It is a calling - a hard, beautiful, worthwhile calling.

-While we are all not called to do the same thing, we are all certainly called to do something.
+While we are all not called to do the same thing, we are all certainly created to do something.
+That's how the Body of Christ works - ears, eyes, hand feet, etc. - the collective diversity of different parts all coming together for the common good.
 Perhaps it could be said this way: You're either called to bring children into your home or you're capable of serving and supporting those who do.
 These kids, after all, are God's kids and therefore all of our responsibilities within the Church.
 So while this list is certainly not exhaustive, here's ten simple, unique and diverse ways that a church can practically serve foster families within their body - and in so doing participate in their calling and responsibility to care for God's kids by serving and supporting the families who have brought them into their homes.

 1) Organize a Meal Calendar